axelerant/flickr-shortcode-importer/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Flickr Shortcode Importer by Axelerant imports [flickr], [flickrset], [flickr-gallery] shortcodes and Flickr-sourced media into the Media Library.
+Flickr Shortcode Importer imports [flickr], [flickrset], [flickr-gallery] shortcodes and Flickr-sourced media into the Media Library.

 == Description ==

-Flickr Shortcode Importer [by Axelerant](http://axelerant.com/about-axelerant/) imports [flickr], [flickrset], [flickr-gallery] shortcode and Flickr-sourced A/IMG tagged media into the Media Library.
+Flickr Shortcode Importer imports [flickr], [flickrset], [flickr-gallery] shortcode and Flickr-sourced A/IMG tagged media into the Media Library.
 Furthermore, it transforms the post content [flickr] shortcodes into links containing the Media Library based image of the proper size and alignment.

 Import can be run directly from edit page and post screens.